mroam/chordlifter/README.md

 * MVC!
 * Extra features: search for melody snippets in multiple songs!
 * Kinds of data we could track: who sings which verse, which instruments play which notes.
-* include note hints, e.g. ( c d e fh )
+* Include note hints, e.g. ( c d e fh )

 ------

 # Things to decide:
-* if {Am Bm} are in one bracket enclosure, is that one "chord" or two???
+* If {Am Bm} are in one bracket enclosure, is that one "chord" or two???
-* is "never {G}gonna" acceptable or better/worse than "never {G} gonna"??
+* Is "never {G}gonna" acceptable or better/worse than "never {G} gonna"??
-* should we always make sure output has at least one space between all "lyric" and "chord" things?
+* Should we always make sure output has at least one space between all "lyric" and "chord" things?

 ------